Research & engagement

 The School has developed a reputation for research that explores how changes in communication impact on the ways we live, work, interact and connect.
 The School’s research programs explore the history and meaning of niche and popular media; and how media forms and their distribution are transforming content and uses in constantly changing digital media landscapes.

-The School is home to seven research programs that examine different media and social settings:
+The School of Media, Film & Journalism is home to seven research programs that examine different media and social settings:

 - Culture, Media, Economy